-Update 2 August - Completion delayed by 2 weeks
+Update 10 August - Completion delayed to 17 August

 We are carrying out roadworks on Woldingham Road to address drainage issues and excess groundwater.
 It's essential this work is carried out before the winter.
 We apologise for any disruption this may cause, but we will have a signposted diversion for drivers who normally make use of that road.